EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ### Data upload

 We provide an S3 acccount with write permissions to the dataset buckets.
-As a project manager or PI, you can view the access credentials for your S3 account on the project details page.
+As a project manager or Principal Investigator (PI), you can view the access credentials for your S3 account on the project details page.
 You can also grant other members of your project permission to view these access credentials.

 You can use the `aws` command line client to upload data to the bucket.